-· This summer, KCAT will add BIPOC (Black, Indigenous, People of Color) artists and community professionals to its artistic, development, marketing, governance, and finance committees, as well as four of our ad hoc committees, and we are actively pursuing inclusive representation across the entire organization.
+- Since last summer, we have added diverse members of our community to three of our four operational committees, as well as four of our ad hoc committees, and we are actively pursuing inclusive representation across the entire organization.
 The primary operational work of KCAT is strategized and executed at these committee levels, and KCAT leadership rises from these committee participants.

-· In partnership with local educational institutions as early as this fall, KCAT will commit itself to developing early-career BIPOC theatre artists and operational theatre professionals, including the creation of internships, mentorships, and paid production contracts beginning this season and permanently, designed to invest in BIPOC artists and foster relationships across communities to ensure that KCAT is an environment that embraces everyone.
+- Developing early-career BIPOC theatre artists and operational theatre professionals, including the creation of internships, mentorships, and paid production contracts beginning this season and permanently, designed to invest in BIPOC artists and foster relationships across communities to ensure that KCAT is an environment that embraces everyone.

 Do not mistake the actions we’ve taken as an excuse for the misguided decisions we’ve made in the past.
 We have made mistakes.
 We’re learning.
 And we still have plenty of work to do.
-Kansas City Actors Theatre will do all of this with transparency.
-We understand where we have fallen short and that now is the time to put our good intentions into action.
+Kansas City Actors Theatre will continue to do all of this with transparency.
 We appreciate the patience of the local artistic community, are thankful for its support, and welcome being held accountable.